josehu07/madkv/README.md

 3. Linearizable Replication w/ Consensus
 4. Open-ended project that extends the system

+See `sumgen/proj*-spec.pdf` for the project specs we have been using for the course.

 ## Prerequisites

 To get started, clone the repo to your development machines: